Sagandeep945/Data-Exploration-using-Python/README.md

 ## Overview

-Welcome to our Health Analytics Data Exploration Repository!
-This repository is dedicated to fostering research and innovation in the field of health informatics, particularly focusing on diabetes risk prediction and telemedicine during the COVID era.
-We provide datasets and machine learning code to enable comprehensive analysis and model building.
+Welcome to my Health Analytics Data Exploration Repository!
+This repository aims to show the health informatics research and innovation, with a focus on diabetes risk prediction and telemedicine in the COVID-19 age.
+I have provided datasets and machine learning algorithms to help with in-depth research and model building.

 ## Datasets